Avicenna: The Canon of Medicine

+Avicenna authored a five-volume comprehensive medical encyclopedia, The Canon of Medicine (القانون في الطب).
+The work is structured into five distinct books: the first covers general principles of medicine, the second outlines medicinal substances and their properties, the third discusses disease and treatments, the fourth is dedicated to health maintenance, and the fifth is about specific ailments and their cures.

-Avicenna authored a five-volume medical encyclopedia, The Canon of Medicine (القانون في الطب).
-In it, he postulated that invisible tainted organisms were associated with disease, and recommended isolating ill individuals to reduce transmission to others.
+In The Canon of Medicine, he notably postulated that invisible tainted organisms were associated with disease, and recommended isolating ill individuals to reduce transmission to others.
 It was used as the standard medical textbook in the Islamic world and Europe up to the 18th century.
 The Canon still plays an important role in Unani medicine.

 Liber Primus Naturalium

 Avicenna considered whether events like rare diseases or disorders have natural causes.
 He used the example of polydactyly to explain his perception that causal reasons exist for all medical events.
 This view of medical phenomena anticipated developments in the Enlightenment by seven centuries.

 The Book of Healing

+The Book of Healing is another encyclopedia written by Avicenna.
+He began writing the book in 1014 and completed it around 1020, It was published in 1027.
+This work is Ibn Sina's major work on science and philosophy, and is intended to "cure" or "heal" ignorance of the soul.
+Despite its title, it is not concerned with medicine, in contrast to Avicenna's earlier The Canon of Medicine (5 vols.).

+The book is divided into four parts: logic, natural sciences, mathematics (a quadrivium of arithmetic, geometry, astronomy), and metaphysics.
+It was influenced by ancient Greek philosophers such as Aristotle; Hellenistic thinkers such as Ptolemy; and earlier Persian/Muslim scientists and philosophers, such as Al-Kindi (Alkindus), Al-Farabi (Alfarabi), and Al-Bīrūnī.

 Earth sciences

 Avicenna wrote on Earth sciences such as geology in The Book of Healing.
 While discussing the formation of mountains, he explained:

 Either they are the effects of upheavals of the crust of the earth, such as might occur during a violent earthquake, or they are the effect of water, which, cutting itself a new route, has denuded the valleys, the strata being of different kinds, some soft, some hard ...
 It would require a long period of time for all such changes to be accomplished, during which the mountains themselves might be somewhat diminished in size.